OREL-group/Project-Management-FA-24/FINAL PAPERS/Pavithra_Ramakrishnan_FinalPaper.md

 #### Addressing Technical Debt

 Technical debt in this project primarily arises from tool dependencies and scalability requirements.
 Frequent updates to tools like YOLO and OpenCV may introduce breaking changes, necessitating regular code reviews and a modular architecture to minimize disruption.
-The current web interface, built with Flask, may require replacement with a more scalable framework like FastAPI to handle increased traffic.
-Furthermore, transitioning to cloud solutions for real-time processing will incur data processing costs that require careful financial planning.
+Lenarduzzi et al. (2021) emphasize that prioritizing technical debt requires balancing maintenance costs, productivity impact, and business value to avoid significant long-term consequences.

+Research by Faridoon and Imran (2021) highlights how NoSQL databases excel at managing large-scale, heterogeneous data efficiently, providing fault tolerance, scalability, and replication capabilities crucial for handling dynamic data growth in real-time systems.
+Such insights emphasize the importance of adopting modular, scalable storage solutions to mitigate long-term technical debt while ensuring high system performance.

 Mitigating long-term technical debt involves maintaining clear documentation, automating workflows with CI/CD processes, and adopting a microservices architecture for improved flexibility and maintainability.
+Journyx (2023) highlights that while project management cannot be fully automated due to its complex decision-making requirements, integrating automation tools significantly enhances productivity by handling routine tasks.
+Applying this principle, automated pipelines for model retraining, error detection, and integration with the Flask-based web interface will ensure the system remains scalable and adaptable to evolving requirements.

 ---